Ice Cream When Pregnant: Safety, Nutrition, And Side Effects

 Image: Shutterstock

-• Pregnant women are susceptible to infections such as toxoplasmosisiXA infection caused by toxoplasma gondii through consumption of infected meats, causing pregnancy problems. and listeriosisiXA disease caused by the bacteria Listeria monocytogenes through contaminated food, adversely affecting pregnancy , which can pose a serious threat to fetal health.
+• Pregnant women are susceptible to infections such as toxoplasmosisiA infection caused by toxoplasma gondii through consumption of infected meats, causing pregnancy problems. and listeriosisiA disease caused by the bacteria Listeria monocytogenes through contaminated food, adversely affecting pregnancy , which can pose a serious threat to fetal health.
 Listeria, a type of bacteria that can cause food poisoning, has been linked to infections transmitted through contaminated ice cream.
 According to the Centers for Disease Control and Prevention report, in 2022, there were 28 cases of illness caused by listeriosis from consuming contaminated ice cream.
 Therefore, pregnant women must be cautious and avoid or limit the consumption of ice cream that may contain raw or unpasteurized ingredients, such as raw eggs or unpasteurized milk (5).
 You may avoid or limit eating ice cream when you are sensitive to cold.
 Although it is not harmful, you may get a fever or cold.

 • You may avoid or limit eating ice cream when you are sensitive to cold.
 Although it is not harmful, you may get a fever or cold.